DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Example: 172.16.0.1 in binary: 10101100.00010000.00000000.00000001
     - 192.168.0.0–192.168.255.255 (256 Class C ranges)./16
         - Example: 192.168.1.1 in binary: 11000000.10101000.00000001.00000001
-- 🔴**Well-known ports**
-    - Well-known ports  are assigned by the Internet Assigned Numbers Authority (IANA) and range from 0 to 1023.
+- 🌲**Well-known ports**: Well-known ports  are assigned by the Internet Assigned Numbers Authority (IANA) and range from 0 to 1023.
 These ports are used by widely used protocols and services, such as HTTP (port 80), FTP (port 21), and SSH (port 22).
+- 🌲**Registered\User Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
+- 🌲**Dynamic\Private\Ephemeral Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port
 - 🔴**Centralized Remote Authentication Services**
     - RADIUS: Users pass login credentials to a RADIUS server for authentication.
 By default, RADIUS uses UDP and only encrypts passwords.
 RADIUS supports TCP and TLS, but this is not a default setting.
     - Diameter: is essentially the successor to RADIUS.
 One significant improvement Diameter provides is added reliability.
 Diameter is often used in prepaid and credit-­based usage models in mobile device services, and similar applications.